francisye19/tuna/README.md

 Both servers and clients should use the same `crypto` and same `secret`.

-Please note the config file should be named as `config.json`, and placed in the same folder of the exec or in the assets folder.
+Please note the config file should be named as `config.json`, and placed in the same folder of the exec folder.
 And comments are not supported as it is a json file.